 Out loud I said, "Wow, that was overwhelming and a little scary.
 Let me check.
 My head has a little headache.
 My jaw is a little tight (rubbing it with a free finger).
 Whew!
 My shoulders are pulled up and my heart is feeling sad to see my girls sad.
 What about you?"
 I walked my preschooler through thinking about each area of her body which gave her a way to move away from the upset of the shot but still stay in tune with how she was feeling.
 As she calmed down and our voices went back and forth I could feel the baby calming in my arms as well.

 My preschoolers tears still came and went for the next couple hours.
 The baby moved on pretty quickly as she tends to do once we had left the doors of the building.
 And I was able to stay in the conscious response level of my emotions without ignoring them OR letting them overwhelm me.
 It was a beautiful win.
 I won't say it was perfect, it is a work in progress, but I walked out feeling like I had just passed the national exams again.

 I'm grateful for this win.
 I'm grateful to do the work.
 I'm grateful to be taking time to tune in each day and see what I need emotionally.
 I'm grateful to be taking a more active and conscious approach to my mental health.
 I'm grateful for the podcasts and resources I have to support me in this journey.
 I'm grateful to be there for my girls physically and emotionally.
 I'm grateful for having a great pediatrician that really connects with my preschooler.
 I'm grateful to have two sweet kids that are so very very different from each other.

 What was your win today?
 How do you take time to process pain, discomfort, and emotions?
 What is your favorite technique for staying present?

-May today give us grace in navigating hurdles.
-May we find ways to grow even during challenges.
+May today give us the courage for growth.
+May we do the hard work now to move us forward.
 Have a beautiful day!